Even if you’ve never used one before, you can’t fail to have noticed the volume of air fryers that have flooded the market in recent years.

-Dash produce some excellent kitchen appliances at very reasonable prices, and this is the second of their fine air fryers we’re highlighting today.
+Dash produces excellent kitchen appliances at very reasonable prices, which is the second of the fine air fryers we’re highlighting today.

-You get this capacity without an overly large air fryer.
+You get this capacity without an overly large.
 Some of the early iterations of these things were effective but distressingly large.

 Setting the timer and temperature is about the extent of your effort with this air fryer.
 Once you’ve finished up, slide out the tray and pop it in the dishwasher to minimize any clean-up.

 The only point worth raising is that Dash will not be manufacturing this model any longer.
-This should ben no real concern, but it’s worth being aware of.
+This should be no real concern, but it’s worth being aware of.
 In all other respects, this is a first-class air fryer at a second-class price.
-Check it out and let us know what you think.
+So check it out and let us know what you think.

 4. Bella Air Fryer (2.6-quart)

-Well, in spite of the powerful 1500 watts of performance, this unit measures up at 14 x 11.4 x 13 inches so you won’t need too much room to accommodate it.
+Well, despite the powerful 1500 watts of performance, this unit measures up at 14 x 11.4 x 13 inches, so you won’t need too much room to accommodate it.

 Your cooking options are diverse with this multipurpose beast.
-You could stick to deep-fried classics like fries, breaded chicken and fish, onion rings or chicken.
-Step things up to baking and you might be surprised at the breadth of recipes you can rustle up from small cakes to artisan loaves.
+Of course, you could stick to deep-fried classics like fries, breaded chicken and fish, onion rings, or chicken.
+But, step things up to baking, and you might be surprised at the breadth of recipes you can rustle up from small cakes to artisan loaves.

 In effect, this air fryer gives you the capability of a convection oven with a much smaller footprint.

-Cool-touch components and housing allows you to operate with confidence.
+Cool-touch components and housing allow you to operate with confidence.